frozenskys/appy-christmas/README.md

 If you'd like to setup a CD pipeline and host your own copy of this endpoint you can sign up for [AppVeyor](https://www.appveyor.com/) for free which will link to your github fork of this repo and build the dotnet api for you.
 If you sign up for a free [Azure](https://portal.azure.com) account you can host this as an API service for free and configure AppVeyor to publish to your Azure service.
 The key to this is changing the deploy details in the AppVeyor.yml.

+If you want to edit this in VS2015 or VS2017 then you will need to install the [.NET Core VS Tools Preview](https://www.microsoft.com/net/download/core).

 ## License